rbgvictoria/vicflora-static-pages/bioregions/interplay-with-fire.md

 >         - **9** (a) epicormic buds grow out  **VI**
 >         - **9** (b) large pre-fire apical buds continue growth  **VII**
 >
-> Categories I--VII are based on the methods of regeneration of a population of plants after a single fire has killed all the leaves of the reproductively mature plants.
+> Categories I&ndash;VII are based on the methods of regeneration of a population of plants after a single fire has killed all the leaves of the reproductively mature plants.
 The key can apply to herbaceous perennials, but categories I and VI apply only to woody plants.
 Category VII includes some species of *Gahnia, Xanthorrhoea,* and *Livistona,* for example.

 {% include figure.html src="https://data.rbg.vic.gov.au/images/P/Library/143642?b=512" caption="A recently burnt cone of the serotinous species <i>Banksia ornata</i>, showing the release of the two, winged seeds per follicle in the Little Desert National Park." %}